$0 Northern Territory Adoption Quick-Start Checklist

 Ochre Card Northern Territory: What Adoptive Families Need to Know

 If you are pursuing adoption in the Northern Territory, you will encounter the Ochre Card requirement early in the process.
-Every adult living in the household of a prospective adoptive family must hold a current Ochre Card before the home study can be completed.
+Every applicant and adult household member requires an NT Working with Children Clearance/Ochre Card.
 Getting this clearance sorted as soon as you decide to pursue adoption is one of the most practical things you can do to keep the process moving.

 What Is the Ochre Card?